PingCAP-QE/matrix/README.md

 | **serializer** | Serializer used to dump this config | `yaml` / `toml` / `...` |
 | **target** | Path of dumped config |
 | **value** | Specification of this config |

-The semantic of field `value` is serializer-dependent to support non-trivial config like SQL-based ones.

 ```
 config := <key>: <value>